Quasi-isometry invariance of relative filling functions: Introduction

 A phenomenon that occurs for pairs $(G,\calp)$ is that being relatively finitely presented does not imply that the relative Dehn function is well-defined.
 This is in sharp contrast with the standard framework where a finitely presented group always has a well-defined Dehn function.
 The proof of Theorem~\ref{thmx:DehnQI} provides an insight into this phenomenon via the following results on which our argument relies on.

 In the framework of relatively hyperbolic groups, Bowditch introduced the notion of fine graph~\cite{Bo12}.
+A \emph{circuit} in a simplicial graph is an embedded close path.
 A simplicial graph $\Gamma$ is \emph{fine} if for every $n\geq 0$ and every edge $e$ in $\Gamma$ there are finitely many circuits of length less than or equal to $n$ which contain $e$.
 This is weaker than the graph being locally finite.
 The relationship between this notion and isoperimetric functions was made explicit by Groves and Manning~\cite[Proposition~2.50, Question~2.51]{GM08}.
 The following result can be interpreted as a homotopical version of ~\cite[Theorem~1.3]{MP16} where an analogous statement is proved for homological Dehn functions.

 \begin{thmx}[\Cref{thm.relDehn2complex}] Let $X$ be a cocompact simply connected combinatorial $G$-$2$-complex with finite edge stabilisers.
 The combinatorial Dehn function $\Delta_X$ of $X$ takes only finite values if and only if the $1$-skeleton of $X$ is a fine graph. \end{thmx}